Erna Beilhardt: Stutthof career

 Beilhardt arrived at Stutthof in August 1944 and was trained as an auxiliary guard (Hilfsaufseherin).
 She remained at the central Stutthof camp from 18 September 1944 until 11 October 1944, when she attended an overseer program for six weeks and was then moved to the Stutthof Heiligenbeil subcamp.

-Beilhardt's time as a supervisor was highly unusual compared to other supervisors.
-Although she fulfilled her regular roles expected as a supervisor, she was not known to have personally beat or killed any prisoners.
+Beilhardt's time as a supervisor was highly unusual compared with other supervisors.
+Although she fulfilled the regular roles expected as a supervisor, she was not known to have personally beaten or killed any prisoners.
 Beilhardt became increasingly disturbed from watching her fellow overseers torture and kill prisoners.
 After six weeks, she decided to resign.
-On 20 January 1945, Beilhardt accompanied the evacuation of prisoners to Königsberg, where she performed nursing duties on injured German soldiers under the German Red Cross.
+On 20 January 1945, Beilhardt accompanied the evacuation of prisoners to Königsberg, where she performed nursing duties for wounded German soldiers under the German Red Cross.

 On 14 July 1945, Beilhardt was working in Swinemünde when she was arrested by Soviet troops.
 She was accused during the first Stutthof trials (25 April – 31 May 1946) of the maltreatment of concentration camp prisoners.
 During her trial, Beilhardt spoke of her support for Nazism.
-"I liked the idea of our leader that the whole world would apply to us, that we stand victorious over all countries...
-I have been in the NSDAP party since 1933."
-At the same time, however, Beilhardt said "I did not like this work very much, because they tormented people too much, which I couldn't look at."
+"I liked the idea of our leader that the whole world would apply to us, that we stand victorious over all countries ...
+I have been in the NSDAP since 1933."
+At the same time, however, Beilhardt said: "I did not like this work very much, because they tormented people too much, which I couldn't look at."

-Due to her voluntary resignation and lack of personal murder victims, Beilhardt received a five-year prison sentence, making her the only SS-Aufseherin from Stutthof to be convicted by a Polish court and avoid execution.
+Due to her voluntary resignation and lack of direct involvement in the abuse or murder of any prisoners, Beilhardt was not sentenced for crimes against humanity.
+Instead, she received a five-year prison sentence for her membership in the Nazi Party and the SS, making her the only SS-Aufseherin from Stutthof to be convicted by a Polish court and avoid execution.
 Although Beilhardt completed her sentence in May 1951, she remained in prison for several more months.
 Beilhardt was released on 21 December 1951.
 She died in 1999.